IceFireDB/icefiredb-crdt-kv/README.md

 The IceFireDB-CDRT-KV engine can support decentralized P2P networking, data synchronization and consistency between nodes.
 It is a component of the IceFireDB software ecosystem, thanks to the open source of IPFS.

+## RoadMap
+1. Optimize project structure
+2. Encapsulates the kv engine layer for easy reference by upper-layer applications.